aws/aws-sdk-go-v2/content/en/docs/unit-testing.md

 your application's unit test.
 Mocking out the SDK allows your test to be focused on what you want to test, not the internals of the SDK.

-To support this your application should use Go interfaces instead of the concrete service client, paginators, and waiter types, (e.g. `s3.Client`).
+To support mocking use Go interfaces instead of concrete service client, paginators, and waiter types, (e.g. `s3.Client`).
+This allows your application to use patterns like dependency injection to test your application logic.
-Using a Go interface to specify the methods your application will use, allows your application to use patterns such as to dependency injection.
-Where the concrete implementation is passed in, based on the situation, such as testing.

 ## Mocking Client Operations